ckeditor/ckeditor5/docs/features/ui-language.md

 There are other CKEditor 5 features that will help you control the content language:

-* {@link features/language Text part Language}  &ndash; Set the language of selected content part.
+* {@link features/language Text part Language}  &ndash; Set the language of the selected content part to support multilingual texts.